marc-verreault/systemlab-design/README.md

 1) Download and install the latest version (Windows x86-64 executable installer) of Python from https://www.python.org/downloads/

 2) After installation is complete, create a python virtual environment for the project.

+- Install the virtual environment feature by entering the command: **pip install virtualenv**
+- Create a new virtual project folder by entering the command: **virtualenv new_project**
+- Activate the new project as follows: **new_project\scripts\activate**

-Please see the following link for further details on how to create a virtual env: https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/
+Note: Please see the following link for further details on how to create a virtual env: https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/

 3) Within the activated virtual environment (terminal session), install the following modules using pip